Louis D. Brandeis Center for Human Rights Under Law: The Milan Chatterjee affair (2015–2016)

 The Milan Chatterjee affair was a controversy on University of California, Los Angeles (UCLA) over the President of the Graduate Student Association (GSA), Milan Chatterjee's allocation of funds.
 In October 2015, Chatterjee claimed that the GSA had a policy requiring "neutrality" on speech relating to "Israel-Palestine" and that groups advocating for boycotts of Israel, such as Students for Justice in Palestine (SJP), would be ineligible for funding.
 SJP felt unfairly singled out as they advocate for boycotts of Israel.
 Civil rights groups got involved in the matter on behalf of SJP and Zionist groups on behalf of Chatterjee.
 The university launched an investigation which found Chatterjee guilty of having violated university policy that requires neutral point of view in allocating funds.

 Early on, LDB law students sided with Chatterjee and questioned how the UCLA was addressing the situation.
 Marcus condemned BDS-activists who tried to have Chatterjee removed from office: "the Milan Chatterjee affair reflects the insidiousness of the anti-Israel movement's new strategy, which is to suppress pro-Israel advocacy and intimidate not only Jewish pro-Israel students but anyone who even remains neutral."

-Brooklyn College ejection of students (2013–2014)

-On February 7, 2013, four pro-Israel Jewish students at Brooklyn College were evicted from an open forum organized by Students for Justice in Palestine.
-The students alleged that their First Amendment rights had been violated and that they had been targeted because they were Jewish.
-Three of the four students were represented by LDB as they field a legal complaint against the college.
-The complaint eventually led to Brooklyn College President Karen L. Gould apologizing to the evicted students.

 Santa Ana Unified School District Lawsuit (2024)

-On September 11, 2023, The Louis D. Brandeis Center For Human Rights Under the Law, Anti-Defamation League, American Jewish League, Potomac Law Group, and Stand With Us filed a lawsuit, on behalf of students, against SAUSD that “alleged violations of California’s open meetings law, including failing to provide proper public notice before approving multiple ethnic studies courses containing anti-Jewish bias and for refusing to protect the public, including members of the Jewish community, from intimidation and harassment at Board meetings.”
+On September 11, 2023, The Louis D. Brandeis Center For Human Rights Under the Law, Anti-Defamation League, American Jewish League, Potomac Law Group, and Stand With Us filed a lawsuit, on behalf of students, against SAUSD, alleging "violations of California’s open meetings law, including failing to provide proper public notice before approving multiple ethnic studies courses containing anti-Jewish bias and for refusing to protect the public, including members of the Jewish community, from intimidation and harassment at Board meetings.”
 Plaintiffs allege SAUSD violated the Brown Act, which prohibits secret legislation by public bodies and requires open meetings.
 The lawsuit asks the court to block the controversial curriculum.